Breakfast for dinner! For this quick and easy dinner, Eggs Benedict gets a pasta makeover. It’s too delicious to believe.

 Chop some Canadian bacon and let it sizzle in a pan.

 Get out your leftover hollandaise sauce.
 Or whip up a batch.
-It’ll only take a couple of minutes.
-Promise.
+It’ll only take a couple of minutes with my easy blender method.

 Drain the spaghetti, reserving some of the cooking liquid.
 You’ll need this to add to the final dish.